 Why calculating the real cost is critical for selling

-If you offer a 3D printing service on demand, sell cosplay pieces on marketplaces, sell on Etsy, or run a paid STL Patreon with printing included, you need a solid 3D printing sale price calculator so you are not working for free.
-Mr Resin's two cost calculators (resin and filament) break down the 6 real components automatically.
-Based on the data, they suggest 3 selling margins: ×1.5 hobbyist, ×2.5 semi-pro, and ×4 professional (self-employed/freelancer).
-The difference between these 3 tiers is the difference between «I cover my hobby» and «I make a living from this».
+If you run a made-to-order 3D printing service, charge for cosplay prints on marketplace platforms, sell on Etsy, or run a Patreon offering STLs with printing included, you need a solid 3D print pricing calculator to avoid working for free.
+Mr Resin's two cost calculators (resin and filament) automatically break down the 6 real cost components.
+Based on your inputs, they suggest 3 pricing tiers: ×1.5 hobbyist, ×2.5 semi-pro, and ×4 professional (self-employed/registered business).
+The gap between these 3 tiers is the gap between "I'm funding my hobby" and "I'm making a living from this."

 Free tools made in Spain